discoproject/disco/doc/howto/dataflow.rst

 The two basic modes of operation for the map phase correspond directly to writing either partitioned or non-partitioned output.

 .. _partitioned_map_flow:

 Partitioned Map
 '''''''''''''''

-For partitioned map, the :func:`disco.func.partition` function is called for every ``(key, value)`` pair emitted by :func:`disco.func.map`.
-The partition function determines which partition the pair will be written to:
+For partitioned map, each output is written to one of the partitions:

 .. figure:: ../images/dataflow/partitioned_map_flow.png